maarten-pennings/howto/c64mempart/readme.md

 ![Partitioning the BASIC RAM](A0A1A2.drawio.png)

 The partition manager A0 can be loaded from e.g. a disk (but you can also type it in).
-It will be loaded at the standard `TXTTAB` ($0801), and the loader will set `VARTAB` once the whole program is loaded and the end is known (or the editor maintains it while editing).
+It will be located at the standard `TXTTAB` ($0801), and the loader will set `VARTAB` once the whole program is loaded and the end is known (or the editor maintains `VARTAB` while editing).

 When ran, one of the first things the partition manager does, is to lower its own `MEMSIZ`.
 With that the three progtime layout pointers for its partition are set.